UniMath/agda-unimath/src/category-theory/adjunctions-precategories.lagda.md

 - for each pair of objects `X` in `C` and `Y` in `D`, there is an [equivalence](foundation-core.equivalences.md)
   `ϕ X Y : hom (L X) Y ≃ hom X (R Y)` such that
-- for every pair of morhpisms `f : X₂ → X₁` and `g : Y₁ → Y₂` the following square commutes:
+- for every pair of morphisms `f : X₂ → X₁` and `g : Y₁ → Y₂` the following square commutes:

 ```text